 Mercyhealth Development Foundation supports the medical excellence and compassionate care delivered to patients throughout Mercyhealth.
 We offer you a multitude of opportunities to make a difference through charitable giving.
 We are grateful to you, our donors, for sharing our passion for making lives better.
 Your charitable donations will continue to play an integral role in making good things happen for those we serve.
 On behalf of the many patients and families who will benefit, thank you for your generosity.

 You also have the option to select a specific area within Mercyhealth to support.
-Through generous gifts made by donors, the Foundation is helping improve lives by supporting the valuable programs and services listed below:
+Through generous gifts made by donors, the Foundation is helping improve lives by supporting valuable programs and services.
+Click here to make a gift to any of the following programs:

 - Cancer Center: The Foundation provides resources and supports programs that enhance care for cancer patients and their families.